 Many lichens are famous as natural dyes (Bolton, 1972; Casselman, 2001, 2011; Gordon, 1980; Lindsay, 1855; McClure, 1992; McGrath, 1977).
 Though growth rates can be VERY slow and conservation is an important concern (Allen, 2017; Allen et al., 2019; Casselman, 1994; Giordani et al., 2020; Miller et al., 2020).
 Only using species that are windblown from storms or otherwise elementally disturbed is one ethical practice to implement.

 However, Ethnomycology comprises all the various ways different ethnic groups may interact with different members of the mycological kingdom.
-Certain studies have been conducted along these lines for specific groups from Africa to Bulgaria to China and also worldwide (Akpaja et al., 2003; Dugan, 2011; Kang et al., 2012; Papp et al., 2017; Seid, 2014; Uzunov & Stoyneva-Gärtner, 2015).
+Certain studies have been conducted along these lines for specific groups from various parts of Africa to Bulgaria to China and also worldwide (Akpaja et al., 2003; Degreef et al., 2016; Dugan, 2011; Fernandes et al., 2021; Kang et al., 2012; Njouonkou et al., 2016; Osarenkhoe et al., 2014; Papp et al., 2017; Seid, 2014; Uzunov & Stoyneva-Gärtner, 2015).

 Most mushrooms that people like to consume for food also have common poisonous look alikes.
 Some examples are included below.
 Polypores are much less likely to get confused with other mushrooms.

 Milk Mushrooms (Lactarius spp.)